 Previously, he was the founder and managing partner of Veracity Media.
 Alex earned his Master of Public Administration in Emergency Management from John Jay College of Criminal Justice, and his BA in the Political Science of American Law from Hampshire College.

-Below is one example.
-This is a chart that compares for the prior five years two important indicators, which taken together provide valuable insight.
+Above is one example of budget transparency and engagement.
+This is a graphic that compares for the prior five years two important indicators, which taken together provide valuable insight.
 It includes a) the total debt authorized by each individual municipal bond ordinance, and b) the cumulative amount of debt authorized by the City.
-This meant to help illustrate that if you only approach financing in an ad-hoc fashion (blue label) without a plan, it’s very easy to lose track of the actual total cost (red label).
-The solution is transparent, multi-year budget processes done in full engagement with local stakeholders and the community.
+This is meant to help illustrate that if you only approach financing in an ad-hoc fashion (blue label), where you borrow money periodically without a plan or broader context, it’s very easy to lose track of the actual total cost (red label).
+The solution to this is simple: Transparent, multi-year budget processes that provide all of the information, presented and discussed full engagement with local stakeholders and the community.

 As a mayor, Alex lead his municipality through four years of financial stabilization, new technology adoption, smart redevelopment (including affordable housing and sustainable elements), improvements to public safety and emergency management services, and a significant change in how the public and community were engaged with through numerous transparency and communications programs.
 A lot of exceptional work by South Orange’s team was accomplished, and you can read many more details about progress made in South Orange here.